pennersr/django-allauth/docs/providers.rst

 button and fill out the form and submit the form.

 After creating the client access, click on "View" to reveal your Client ID and Shared Key.
-You can also regenerate the key in an event tha your shared key is compromised.
+You can also regenerate the key in an event that your shared key is compromised.

 Configuring Django